Sanctuary: Legal sanctuary

 Some (but not all) temples offered sanctuary to criminals or runaway slaves.
 When referring to prosecution of crimes, sanctuary can mean one of the following:

 Sanctuary by Richard Burchett.
 The Church as a place of refuge during the Wars of the Roses.

 Church sanctuary

+With respect to church archtitecture, the term "sanctuary" is variously used to denote the worship space of a church, broadly speaking, or more specifically used as a synonym of the chancel—which contains the main or "high" altar.

-A sacred place, such as a church, in which fugitives formerly were immune to arrest (recognized by English law from the fourth to the seventeenth century).
+In a sacred place such as a church, fugitives were formerly immune from arrest (this was recognized by English law from the fourth to the seventeenth century).
 While the practice of churches offering sanctuary is still observed in the modern era, it no longer has any legal effect and is respected solely for the sake of tradition.

-The term "sanctuary" is also used to denote the part of the church which contains the main or "high" altar.

 Political sanctuary

 Immunity to arrest afforded by a sovereign authority.
 The United Nations has expanded the definition of "political" to include race, nationality, religion, political opinions and membership or participation in any particular social group or social activities.
 People seeking political sanctuary typically do so by asking a sovereign authority for asylum.